Canadian Country Music Association

 The Canadian Country Music Association (CCMA) was founded in 1976 as the Academy of Country Music Entertainment to organize, promote and develop a Canadian country music industry.
 The groundwork for the association began on June 3, 1973, when a group of twelve entertainers, promoters and radio personalities met at The Horseshoe Tavern in Toronto, Ontario, and formed a board of directors to help promote Canadian content.
 The group included Jury Krytiuk, president of Boot Records, Bod Dalton, a promotor, Sean Eyre, DJ Lindsay, radio personality Harold Moon who worked for BMI Records, Jack Starr of The Horseshoe Tavern, Barry Haugen of RCA Records, Vic Folliott of Brantford Radio, Mary Butterill of the Composers, Authors and Publishers Association of Canada, Ben Kerr who was a musician and promoter, and Brent Williams, a notable country and bluegrass entertainer.
 This group was aided by future Country Music Awards organizer and Country Music Hall of Fame inductee Joe Talbot who flew up from Nashville especially for this meeting.
 The association changed its name to the Canadian Country Music Association in 1987.

+The CCMA held the first Canadian Country Music Awards ceremony in 1982.
+CCMA members vote in a three-stage ballot process to determine the winners of the awards.
+The first ballot consists of potential candidates nominated by the CCMA voting membership in a "write in" ballot.
+The top ten contenders for each award are presented in the second ballot period, where they are voted upon for the third (and final) ballot.
+In this ballot, the top five contenders are announced, who then go through to the awards show.

 Country Music Week is an annual event planned by the CCMA.
 It is hosted by a different Canadian city each year, and culminates with the CCMA Awards on the Sunday night.
 There are three components to Country Music Week: a music festival (which includes a Fan Fest, Legends Show, and Songwriters Series), the CCMA Awards show, and an industry conference (which includes workshops and seminars, networking events, and awards ceremonies).